 While many drivers still find themselves creeping over the speed limit, the risk of fatality dramatically increases at faster speeds, so it makes sense from a safety perspective to keep an eye on the speedometer.

 Less publicised effects of speeding, however, are those which occur on your car.
-An expert at your local car service centre should be able to assess your vehicle for these impacts, but it’s also important to keep an eye out yourself.
+The experts at our service centres should be able to assess your vehicle for these impacts, but it’s also important to keep an eye out yourself.

 Fuel consumption depends on many factors, one of which is the speed it travels.
-In fact, reducing your speed can have such an impact on your fuel bill that in 2011 the Spanish government reduced speed limits nationally in a bid to reduce fuel consumption.
+In fact, reducing your speed can have such an impact on your fuel bill that recently the Spanish government reduced speed limits nationally in a bid to reduce fuel consumption.

 A car travelling at 50 km/h will usually come to a stop after braking for 10 metres.
 When speed is increased to 100kp/h, however, it will take around 40 metres for the car to come to a stop.
 Essentially, when a speed of a car is doubled, its braking distance quadruples.